nicolasfauchereau/ICU_Water_Watch/notebooks/C3S/README.md

 ```
 The notebook is designed to be run via [papermill](https://papermill.readthedocs.io/en/latest/), the main parameters that one might want to change are:

-- the `lag` parameter, which allows you to specify the lag in month with respect to the current month, so that one can download hindcast data for initial months other than the current month, the default is 0.
+- the `lag` parameter, which allows you to specify the lag (in months) with respect to the current month, so that one can download hindcast data for initial months other than the current month, the default is 0.
-- the `gcm_path` parameters, which points to the path where the hindcast datasets will be saved, the default is f'/media/nicolasf/END19101/ICU/data/CDS/operational/hindcasts'
+- the `gcm_path` parameters, which points to the path where the hindcast datasets will be saved, the default is `/media/nicolasf/END19101/ICU/data/CDS/operational/hindcasts`
 - the `config_yaml` parameter, which points to the path to the YAML file mapping GCM name to system

 So operationally, this notebook is simply run by calling: